 Anna Ghublikian (they/them) is a multi-disciplinary artist and documentary filmmaker.
 Their background is in Art History and Public Humanities, with a focus on engaging communities through collaborative curation and programming.
 They’ve done industry work as a development producer for streaming video content on fine art, and are involved in local activism and community organizing, serving on the Board of Directors for the Chinook Fund, and as a member of Mountain Media Arts Collective (MMAC).

-Mary Grace Bernard (MG, she/her) is a transmedia and performance artist, educator, advocate, and crip witch.
-Her practice finds itself at the intersection of performance art, transmedia installation art, art scholarship, art writing, curation, and activism.
+Mary Grace Bernard (MG, she/they/ugh) is a transdisciplinary artist, educator, advocate, & crip witch.
+Her practice finds itself at the intersection of performance art, transmedia installation art, art scholarship, art writing, curation, & activism.
+Exploring seemingly separate fields like the material & immaterial realities of disability, the living dead, queerness, cyborgism, crip time, post-humanness, spirituality, madness, care, dependency, & the boundaries between the personal & political spheres of existence, they seek to dissolve binary thinking while converging otherwise invisible communities & their stories.

 Mindy Bray (she/her) is a painter and muralist based in Denver, CO.
 Her work investigates the intersection of natural and built environments through pattern, reduction, and physical space.
 Mindy earned her Master of Fine Arts in Painting from the University of Iowa in 2005 and has taught drawing and foundations at the University of Denver and Metropolitan State University.
 Her work has been exhibited nationally at galleries including Goodwin Fine Art, Rule Gallery, Ironton, and the Urban Institute for Contemporary Art.
 She has been featured in New American Paintings, The Denver Post, Modern in Denver magazine, art ltd., and Luxe Interiors and Design.
 Mindy’s public commissions include permanent works at the Westin Hotel at Denver International Airport and the Colorado Convention Center, and her private commissions can be found in commercial and residential spaces throughout Denver.
 Mindy is a current member of Tank Studios, a board member of Tilt West, and an instructor for the Denver Art Museum’s Creative Classes.